yuugraser/openneuro-processing/README.md

 2. Create a feature branch
 3. Submit a pull request

 ## Acknowledgments

 - OpenNeuro for providing the dataset infrastructure
 - DataLad for dataset version control
-- MNE-Python for iEEG processing capabilities
+- MNE-Python for EEG processing capabilities

+## License

+MIT License.
+See [LICENSE](./LICENSE) for more details.